 In some people liver problems may cause auto brewery syndrome.
 In these cases, the liver isn’t able to clear out alcohol fast enough.
 Even a small amount of alcohol made by gut yeast leads to symptoms.

 Toddlers and children with a condition called short bowel syndrome have a higher chance of getting auto brewery syndrome.
-A medical case reported that a 3-year-old girl with short bowel syndrome would get “drunk” after drinking fruit juice, which is naturally high in carbohydrates.
+A medical case reported that a with short bowel syndrome would get “drunk” after drinking fruit juice, which is naturally high in carbohydrates.

 Other reasons you may have too much yeast in your body include: